-- the use of the word 'specialist' is restricted under the National Law - the fact that specialist registration applies to only a small number of health professions, and - chiropractors can only apply for general registration.
+- the use of the word 'specialist' is restricted under the National Law - the fact that specialist registration applies to only a small number of health professions, and - osteopaths can only apply for general registration.

-Jack, 47, is one of our many patients who experienced great results with chiropractic treatment.
-He says: 'As a patient who has received this treatment, I confirm that it really does work and my chronic back pain is much improved after only five sessions'.
+Jane, 35, is one of many satisfied patients who says: 'As a patient who has received this treatment, I confirm that it really does work and my back paindisappeared after three sessions'.

-Sara, 35, says: 'The practice is in a great spot so parking isn't a problem.
-The staff are lovely and I have been going there for many years'.
+Peter, 46, says: 'The practice is really lovely and I have been going there for years.
+Parking is great and there are lots of magazines in the waiting area'.